 What Batteries are Best For Mods

-IMR batteries are by far safer than ICR batteries due to the way their chemistry works.
-It is due to this that ICRs must be sold with protection circuits in place.
-IMR on the other hand are not sold with protection circuits in place.
-Due to this they allow for higher amp discharges which makes them ideal for mechanical devices (such as e cigarettes) which are build on low resistance designs.
+IMR batteries are far safer than ICR batteries due to their chemistry.
+They are not sold with protection circuits in place.
+They allow higher amp discharges, making them ideal for mechanical devices like e-cigarettes.

-Please remember that if your device instructions/manufacturer guidelines insist on a specific battery type and you use something else your warranty will become voided.
+Please remember that your warranty will be voided if your device instructions/manufacturer guidelines insist on a specific battery type and you use something else.

 So Lithium Batteries Aren't All the Same

-The storage capability of a lithium battery is indicated by a number which shows a milliamp hour and the letters mAh (for example 1500mAh).
-The higher the level of the mAh is the longer in theory the battery should last between charges.
+The storage capability of a lithium battery is indicated by a number which shows a milliamp-hour and the letters mAh (for example 1500mAh).
+The higher the mAh level is, the longer, in theory, the battery should last between charges.